Lo-GR/crudbuddy/README.md

 ## _Description_ 📃

-This application is designed as a community memory space.
-Users can add their favorite or insightful memories to share with other users.
-This web application is connected and hosted through firebase.
+This application is designed to help developers generate basic CRUD in a MvC or API environment for a C# and .Net application.

 ---